 The state of Wisconsin under Governor Tommy Thompson tried to to appeal the Voigt Decision and to stop spearfishing on ceded lands but failed.
 At one point a even a federal judge saw the wisdom in using Bresette’s strategy of nonviolence; Judge Barbara Crabb refused because the Ojibwe were doing nothing illegal.
 Crabb stated that it was non-Indian protesters, not the Indians, who were initiating the violence.
 Source

 Walter Bresette also fought against sulfate mines in ceded territories.
 I participated in the protests of a sulfate mine at Ladysmith.
-I remember walking into the site, and having to be careful not to trip over the television new’s crews that were laying on the ground filming our feet as we walked by them.
-I was witness to Walter Bresette hitting the bulldozers with the war club of the famous Sauk chief Black Hawk, a gift given to Bresette for his work.
-I remember the helicopters flying over-head watching our every move.
+I remember walking into the site, and having to be so careful not to trip over the television new’s crews.
+The TV crews were laying on the ground filming our feet as we walked by them.
+I watched as Walter Bresette hit the bulldozers with the war club of the famous Sauk chief Black Hawk.
+The war club was a gift given to Bresette for his work.
+I remember helicopters flying over-head watching our every move.
 Unfortunately, our efforts to block mining operations at Ladysmith were unsuccessful.

 Further reading available from Amazon;